 One of Ting’s first legal clients was Amine Anoun, then a graduate student at MIT working on advanced artificial intelligence research.
 Seeing Anoun’s work sparked an idea: What if they could use AI to automate all of the mundane aspects of contract work?
-If AI could minimize tasks such as reviewing contracts, lawyers could spend more time advising their clients.
+If AI could minimise tasks such as reviewing contracts, lawyers could spend more time advising their clients.
 Together with Harvard classmate Jake Sussman, the three founded Evisort in 2016.

 “The average company loses 10% of a contract’s value due to mismanagement,” says Ting, now CEO of Evisort.
-“This could be anything from missing out on discounts for early payment to being locked accidentally into a new term with a vendor by missing an expiration date and automatic renewal.
+“This could be anything from missing out on discounts for early payment to being locked accidentally into a new term with a vendor by missing an expiry date and automatic renewal.
 By providing greater visibility into contracts, we help companies reduce risk and move contracts through the pipeline up to 46% faster.”

 Evisort improved its ability to read and understand contracts by incorporating Adobe PDF Extract API into its intelligent contract platform.
 Working with PDF Extract API, Evisort can ingest contracts with greater ease, leading to faster and highly accurate data for clients.